 Swarming ants or termites - both have mating swarms where numerous reproductive insects leave the original nest to mate and then find a new nest.

-Filth flies, fruit flies or fungus gnats.
-For flies, it is very important to find the source of infestation.
+Filth flies, fruit flies, or fungus gnats.
+For flies, it is very important to find the source of the infestation.
 Until you get rid of the breeding site, the adult flies you see in your home will continue to be a problem.

 Will the bees and wasps inside my home sting me?

 There are numerous types of insects that can sting you if provoked.
 Social bees and wasps (live in a single nest) will vigorously defend their nest during the summer months and are the most likely to sting humans.
 These include paper wasps, hornets, yellow jackets, and honey bees.
 The solitary bees and wasps nest as pairs and rarely sting humans.
 These include the carpenter bees, mud daubers, ground bees, cicada killers, and potter wasps.

 Spiders are actually beneficial and may be left alone to help control pest insects in and around your home.
 Not all spiders have venom.
 However, two spiders of concern are the black widow and brown recluse.
 These spiders can cause you to become ill if bitten.
 Brown recluse spiders are rather common in the Midwest region, but we have solutions for these pests.